theislab/scConcept/README.md

 adata.obsm['X_scConcept_adapted'] = result['cls_cell_emb']
 ```

-For more detailed examples and tutorials, see the [notebook examples](docs/notebooks/embedding_extraction.ipynb).
+For more detailed example, see the [notebook example](docs/notebooks/embedding_extraction.ipynb).

+## Troubleshooting

+If you encounter an error when loading a pre-trained model, try the following:

+1. Remove the repository and clone the most recent version
+2. Remove the cache directory (`cache/` by default)
+3. Run again

+This will force a fresh download of the pre-trained model and should resolve most loading issues.

 <!-- ## Release notes